Fond farewells: what to do with ashes

 In a vinyl

-Families can record a message, your own soundtrack, a last will and testament or can just listen to the pops and crackles.
+Families can record a message, their own soundtrack, a last will and testament or can just listen to the pops and crackles.
 Alternatively, this can be your loved one’s favourite song.
 You can also decide on the specification of your vinyl, whether it is one-side or two-side playable audio and whether it comes in printed sleeves or plian black and white sleeves.

 In a rocket

 So, if your loved one is a Star Wars or a Star Trek fan or is just a science buff they can have their ashes launched into the sky and dispersed over a wide area from a great height.

 Family members can choose whether they just want some of their loved one’s ashes scattered by the rocket or want all the ashes released.